hezhicheng2002/hezhicheng2002.github.io/_pages/about.md

 News
 ------
 I'm currently serving as an intern under guidance of Prof. Xiaoqing Lv and Prof. Hongliang Ren.
 My final year project is mainly focused on multimodal knowledge graph based recommendation system.
 I am working on and always seeking opportunities for my applications of **25 fall master or phd degree**.
-I'm eager to get in touch with any potential AI-related projects and professors, please feel free to contact me!
+I'm eager to get in touch with any potential AI-related projects and supervisors, please feel free to contact me!